-The Master’s College welcomes applications from anyone who completed all or part of his/her high school curriculum through a home education.
+The Master’s University welcomes applications from anyone who completed all or part of his/her high school curriculum through a home education.
 Home school applicants will follow the same admissions process as all other freshmen or transfer applicants.

 We ask home school students to submit some form of documentation demonstrating the completion of all required high school course work.
 We will accept a diploma, G.E.D., or a California High School Proficiency Exam (California residents only).
 If the applicant is schooled under an “umbrella” organization, he/she should request the organization to submit proof of completion or an official transcript.

 If an official transcript from an accredited high school is not available, please provide the following.
 Beginning with grade 9, your transcript should include the following information:

 We require students to complete, at minimum, the following courses during high school: English – 4 units; Mathematics – 3 units; History – 2 units; Science – 2 units.
 (One unit represents two semesters or one school year).

 All freshman applicants (applying with less than 24 college credits completed after high school graduation) must submit SAT or/and ACT test results.
 These scores help assess readiness for the college level academic workload.

-Some home schooled applicants may finish their high school education at an accelerated pace and be ready to attend The Master’s College at an earlier age than their public or private high school counterparts.
+Some home schooled applicants may finish their high school education at an accelerated pace and be ready to attend The Master’s University at an earlier age than their public or private high school counterparts.
 The college retains the right to defer an applicant’s entrance until such a time as it deems appropriate.